 - Cortege route will be direct to the crematorium/place of burial from the funeral directors

 - Restricted dates and times for the funeral, typically Tuesday to Thursday before 10:30 am or after 3 pm

 - Visits to the private remembrance room restricted to regular working hours

 - Co-op personnel available to carry the coffin

 - Cremation fees guaranteed

-- Maximum contribution of £1100 towards defined third party fees (increased in line with inflation)
+- Maximum contribution of £1,000 towards defined third-party fees (increased in line with inflation)

-As you can see, there is a cap on the maximum contribution towards defined third party fees.
-Therefore, those arranging the funeral will need to pay any additional third-party fees above and beyond this maximum contribution.
+As you can see, there is a cap on the maximum contribution towards defined third-party fees.
+Therefore, those arranging the funeral must pay additional third-party fees above and beyond this maximum contribution.

-The base cost of the Simple plan is £3095, which can again be paid in full or monthly, incurring interest.
-This plan includes:
+The base cost of the Simple plan is £3,225, which can again be paid in total or monthly, incurring interest.
+This plan includes the following: